bgins/clock-transport-poc/spec.md

 - Server - a backend application that stores and syncs the data structure
 - Client - a frontend application that plays and updates its part of the data structure
-- Shared Data - the shared data structure
+- Server Data - the server version of the data structure
 - Local Data - the local version of the data structure.
 Each client has their own version of Local Data.
 - Clock - a thing that keeps time.
 Each client uses one to play over the data structure.
 - Loop Start - the time when the loop is started or restarted after loop end
+- Transport - a set of controls that a user interacts with to start or stop the Clock

 ## Constraints

-- Local Data and Shared Data use the same schema
+- Local Data and Server Data use the same schema
-- Clients modify independent parts of the schema.
-The data structure is shared, but to simplify synchronization, each user can only modify one part of the schema.
+- Clients own a section of the schema.
+A Client may only modify data that corresponds to a section they own.
+The goal is to simplify synchronization and prevent data tug-of-wars.
-- Each user can only modify their Local Data.
-They send their Local Data to the Server, and the Server updates Shared Data.
+- Each Client can only modify their Local Data.
+They send their Local Data to the Server, and the Server updates Server Data
-- Each user has their own Clock.
+- Each Client has their own Clock.
 Clocks do not need to stay in sync with each other.

 ## Clock